yianni-ververis/qlik-sense-wordpress-plugin/README.md

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
+1. Upload the plugin files (You or the Your Web Site Sys Admin) to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
 ![Wordpress Plugins Search](/install.png?raw=true "Wordpress Plugins Search")

-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin (You or a Web Dev) through the 'Plugins' screen in WordPress

 ![Qlik Sense - Activate](/Activate.png?raw=true "Qlik Sense - Activate")

 3. Go to "Qlik Sense" settings and add the host, virtual proxy and the app id.
 If you are planning on using a second app, then add the second app id in "App2 ID".

 ![Qlik Sense - Settings](/Settings.png?raw=true "Qlik Sense - Settings")